 My home life is pretty great.
-I have an amazing husband (you can find his excellent website here) and two adorable small dogs that sometimes bark more than I like.
+I have an amazing husband (you can find his excellent website here) and an adorable small dog.
 I am active in music—I have voice lessons with a fantastic teacher, and I sing with a pretty great choir and a church choir.
 I’m the cantor at my church (a position that is not traditional in Lutheran churches but was created specifically for me).
 My primary instrument in college was double bass, but I pull that out only once or twice a year, unfortunately.
 I play piano nearly every day, and I’m sometimes coerced into playing flute for things.
 Music has been very important in my life for a very long time.
-During COVID, I did audio and video editing for virtual choirs for church, schools, and myself.
+During the pandemic, I did audio and video editing for virtual choirs for church, schools, and myself.

 We have a gluten-free house, and I’m fairly adventurous in the kitchen, which can make for some extraordinary (or extraordinarily terrible) meals.
 When I throw a party, I tend to go all out, especially with food and drink.
 I’ve also gardened some.

 I love knitting.
 I find that I really enjoy myself when I’m working on a project, and I can get lost in it for hours.
 If I can be even less modest than I already am on this page (and this whole vanity site thing), I’ve won ribbons at the Utah State Fair for my knitting.
-The most recent blue ribbon was for duck sweaters… meaning sweaters made for ducks.
+The oddest blue ribbon was for duck sweaters… meaning sweaters made for ducks.
 I’m a fowl fashionista.

 If you want to see my knitting, my Ravelry site is here.